 Again, you don’t have to go for the classic plain white tee here.
 Just make sure the neckline and length works for your shape, and the color compliments you and ALL the bottoms in your collection.

-Here are some of my favorite tees for a capsule collection in 2022:
+Here are some of my favorite tees for a capsule wardrobe in 2023:

 2x blouse, top or button up